aditi-pai04/AI_CODSOFT/README.md

 ### 3. Face Detection and Recognition
 - **Description**: Developed an AI application that can detect and recognize faces in images or videos.
 The project utilizes pre-trained face detection models like Haar cascades or deep learning-based face detectors, with optional face recognition capabilities using techniques like Siamese networks or ArcFace.
 - **Technologies Used**: Python, OpenCV, TensorFlow

-## Installation and Setup
-*Instructions for setting up the environment and dependencies can be added here.*

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements
-- Thanks to Codsoft for the opportunity to work on these exciting projects.
-- Special thanks to the mentors who guided me throughout my internship.